Stu Levy Founder & CEO

 Lukasz Luczak POP Comics

-As founder and CEO of the technology company Weblify, Lukasz is specialist in web and mobile applications design and development.
+As founder and CEO of the technology company Weblify, Lukasz Luczak is a specialist in web and mobile applications design and development.

 Lukasz gained technical and business experience after joining leading enterprise software manufacturer SAP soon after graduating from computer science.
 After many successful projects for the biggest polish and international companies including Novartis, T-Moblile, Carlsberg and Bauer he quit the corporate environment to start his own business.